 The Rohingya are a Muslim minority in Rakhine (also called Arakan) State, which borders Bangladesh and has a Buddhist majority that is ethnically Rakhine.
 Although Rohingya have resided in Arakan for at least several centuries, Burma’s 1982 citizenship law does not include them among the country’s officially recognized ethnic groups, effectively denying them any right to citizenship.
 The Burmese government classifies the approximately 800,000 Rohingya as “Bengalis” and insists that they are illegal immigrants from Bangladesh.
 Since Burma’s independence in 1948, the Rohingya have been subjected to periodic campaigns of violence and continue to face various forms of official and unofficial persecution, including:

-- Segregation Rohingya are barred from the teaching, medical and engineering professions.
+Rohingya are barred from the teaching, medical, and engineering professions.
 Many health care facilities will not treat them and few businesses will hire them other than for manual labor.

 The displaced Rohingya now live in official and unofficial IDP camps under conditions that the UN’s emergency relief coordinator has called among the worst she has ever seen.
 Humanitarian aid workers have frequently been prevented from accessing these camps.

 Citing the need to maintain security, Burmese officials have essentially imprisoned much of the Rohingya population, using barbed wire and barricades to cordon off not only those in the camps but also another 36,000 in still extant Rohingya communities.
-Denied permission to exit, the inhabitants cannot access markets, schools or health care facilities and cannot pursue their livelihoods.
+Denied permission to exit, the inhabitants cannot access markets, schools, or health care facilities and cannot pursue their livelihoods.
 A recent UN report cited “alarming rates of severe acute malnutrition” in the camps.
-In June, the UN’s Special Rapporteur on the human rights situation in Burma, Tomas Ojea Quintana, cited “credible allegations that widespread and systematic human rights violations by state officials targeted against the Rohingya and wider Muslim populations have occurred and are continuing in Rakhine State.”
+In May 2013, the UN’s special rapporteur on the human rights situation in Burma, Tomas Ojea Quintana, cited “credible allegations that widespread and systematic human rights violations by state officials targeted against the Rohingya and wider Muslim populations have occurred and are continuing in Rakhine State.”